rwhitworth/one-hour-projects/20150710-.Net Fiddler Trivia Crack Cheat/README.md

 * This code must be inserted into the 'FiddlerScript' tab in the function OnBeforeResponse.
 And the MessageBox blocks further execution, so you must click 'OK' before the game continues.
 * The FaceBook version of Trivia Crack must be used.
 Proxying traffic from your phone probably won't work.

-# This project is just a proof of concept.. as I don't play this game normally.
+# This project is just a proof of concept.
+I do not condone cheating, but I do enjoy a good puzzle.